jnguyen1098/pigment/README.md

-It then exhaustively generates every possible partition using a recursive backtracking depth-first-search algorithm where for each ingredient, it explores every sub-tree consisting of adding the ingredient to every existing partition before finally creating a new partition.
-Each terminal/leaf node represents a generated group of partitions, which we exhaustively check: for each partition in the group, we check to see if any pair exists as an edge in the conflict dictionary.
-If no such pairs exist among any partition, the group is valid.
+It then exhaustively generates every possible partition using a recursive backtracking depth-first-search algorithm where for each ingredient, it explores every sub-tree consisting of adding the ingredient to every existing part before finally creating a new part.
+Each terminal/leaf node represents a generated partition, which we exhaustively check: for each part in the partition, we check to see if any pair exists as an edge in the conflict dictionary.
+If no such pairs exist among any part, the partition is valid.

 ![partition tree](resources/partitions.svg)

-The algorithm looks for the valid group with the least amount of partitions.
+The algorithm looks for the valid partition with the least amount of parts.

-The number of groups that are brute-force generated is equivalent to the _n_<sup>th</sup> [Bell number][bell_number_wp] and it is sequence [A000110][num_seq] in the OEIS.
+The number of partitions that are brute-force generated is equivalent to the _n_<sup>th</sup> [Bell number][bell_number_wp] and it is sequence [A000110][num_seq] in the OEIS.